swansondesigns/ts-proposal-wp/docs/sections/wordpress-foundation/content-management.md

 ### Foundation for Search Engines

-WordPress is built with search engines in mind.
-It creates clean, readable web addresses for all your content (like yoursite.com/about instead of yoursite.com/?page=123).
-It also generates the technical files that help search engines understand and index your site's content.

-The HTML code that WordPress produces follows modern web standards, making it easier for search engines to understand your content structure and importance.
+WordPress automatically creates search-engine-friendly web addresses based on your content structure.
+When you organize pages in parent/child relationships, WordPress builds logical paths that help both visitors and search engines understand your site structure.
+For example, if you have a main "Services" page with "Consulting" as a sub-page, WordPress creates the address yoursite.com/services/consulting.
+This hierarchical structure helps search engines understand which content is related and how your site is organized.

 ---